Viceroys of India and significant Events in their rule

 After the 1857 revolt, the company rule was abolished in India and the power came under the direct control of the British Crown.
 After the revolt Government of India Act 1858 passed.

-The Act of 1858 changed the name of the post-Governor General of India as Viceroy of India.
+The Act of 1858 changed the name of the post-Governor General of India to Viceroy of India.
 The Viceroy was appointed directly by the British Government.
-The First viceroy was Lord Canning.
+The first viceroy was Lord Canning.

 List of Viceroys of India